haewons-tanzu/haewons-tanzu.github.io/_posts/2021-07-26-tkg-troubleshooting.md

 kubectl -n capz-system logs capz-controller-manager-7f59fd4bf8-z5wjk manager --tail 1000 --follow
 ```

-**NOTE:** The name of pod and namespace depend on the IaaS environment.
+The name of pod and namespace depend on the IaaS environment.
 Their format of name is
 <IAAS-ENVIRONMENT-PREFIX>-controller-manager pod in <IAAS-ENVIRONMENT-PREFIX>-system namespace and each IAAS-ENVIRONMENT-PREFIX is as below:
 * vSphere: capv
 * Amazon EC2: capa
 * Azure: capz